MicrosoftDocs/win32/desktop-src/medfound/winmain-cpp.md

 ---
-Description: This topic contains code for the tutorial How to Play Media Files with Media Foundation. ms.assetid: f13cba48-bfb6-4964-a9de-004cbb5c0dce
+description: This topic contains code for the tutorial How to Play Media Files with Media Foundation. ms.assetid: f13cba48-bfb6-4964-a9de-004cbb5c0dce
 title: winmain.cpp
 ms.topic: article